laktek/Stack-on-Go/README.md

 	}
 ```

-You can use the meta information to make run-time decisions.
-For example, you can check for more results available and load them progressively.
+You can use the returned meta information to make run-time decisions.
+For example, you can check whether there are more results and load them progressively.

 ```go
   if questions.Has_more {